SpookyScaryDev/Doom3ternity/README.md

 * Decreased shotgun spread and damage
 * Stopped burnaway
 * Lowered gibing threshold - controllable with "doom3ternity_gib_health"
-* Added dashing and removed stamina for sprinting.
+* Added dashing and removed stamina for sprinting using _impulse41.
 Max dashes can be controlled with "doom3ternity_max_dashes", dash speed can be controlled with
  "doom3ternity_dash_speed" and dash regen speed can be controlled with "pm_staminarate"
+* Added super shotgun
+* Add meathook to super shotgun using _impulse42.
+Speed can be controled using "doom3ternity_grapple_speed"

 ### In Progress:
-* Add super shotgun
+* Add effects to the meathook

 ### Planned:
 * Add weapon inspection
 * Add glory kills
 * Add a campaign with new maps
-* Add meathook